youpsla/ingest-framework/README.md

 - transforming those datas
 - writing to destination (S3, Redshift, ...)

-Tasks to be runned are defined in a tasks.json file and data models in a models.json file.
+Tasks to be runned are defined in a tasks.json file and data model in a models.json file.

+## List of configuration files
+- channel.json: Define the list of tasks to be runned
+- tasks.json: Define params of each task
+- model.json: Define the data model.

 ## Task.json
 This file contains a list of tasks.
 Here is an example of task: